d2cml-ai/Sensemakr.jl/docs/src/quickstart.md

 ## Sensitivity to extreme scenarios

 Sometimes researchers may be better equipped to make plausibility judgments about the strength of determinants of the treatment assignment mechanism, and have less knowledge about the determinants of the outcome.
 In those cases, sensitivity plots using extreme scenarios are a useful option.
-These are produced with the option `plot_type = extreme`.
+These are produced with the option `plot_type = "extreme"`.
 Here one assumes confounding explains all or some large fraction of the residual variance of the outcome, then vary how strongly such confounding is hypothetically related to the treatment, to see how this affects the resulting point estimate.

 ```julia
 julia> plot(darfur_sense, plot_type = "extreme")
 ```
 ![Figure_3](/images/Figure_3)

+## References

+Cinelli, C. Hazlett, C. (2020) “Making Sense of Sensitivity: Extending Omitted Variable Bias”.
+Journal of the Royal Statistical Society, Series B (Statistical Methodology).

+Hazlett, C. (2019).
+Angry or Weary?
+How Violence Impacts Attitudes toward Peace among Darfurian Refugees.
+Journal of Conflict Resolution.